amelkiy/write-ups/Insomnihack-2023/SleepSafeDoH/README.md

 ```

 The length of this whole thing is 12+1+90+1+79+1+169+5 = 358 characters.
-When `encode()`-d the `\x80`s are expanded, so we get an extra of 90+79=169 bytes.
+When encoded, the `\x80`s are expanded, so we get an extra of 90+79=169 bytes.
 That means that the last 169 bytes are being sent as an extra query to the server.
 Ah, but we have a problem...
 We actually haven't encountered for 2 things:
 1. The footer.
 Since the server code is adding a footer of 5 bytes we need to include it in our calculation
    * Well, we can actually make a small trick - remove the footer from our payload and use the one provided by the code
-2. The length of the payload is 169 and the character chr(169) exists in the data, so when `encode()`-d it will be expanded to `\xc2\xa9`
+2. The length of the payload is 169 and the character chr(169) exists in the data, so, when encoded, it will be expanded to `\xc2\xa9`
    * Not a problem, we just need to have one byte less of "padding"

 Let's review - first we removed 5 bytes from the payload, so the payload is now 164 bytes.
 We need to remove 5 padding bytes.
-But we also need to add 5 padding bytes to include the footer as the end of our own request.
+But, we also need to add 5 padding bytes to include the footer as the end of our own request.
 These 2 cancel each other.
 Finally, we need to remove one byte to encounter for the expansion of the payload length byte.
 That means we just remove one pair of `b'\xc2\x80'` bytes from the padding.
 That makes the 2nd chunk 158-2 = 156 bytes.
 The new payload (with the footer removed will be):